William1998/PrescriptPal/Presentation Prep.md

 ## Privacy:
 Prescript Pal

-We hope that Prescript Pal will start a movement to increase transparency in the medical profession but also other professional fields such as legal and financial.
+We hope that Prescript Pal will not only start a movement to increase transparency in the medical profession but also other professional fields such as legal and financial.

 user-friendly streamlined
 * One stop web app for prescription